jangorecki/Rbitcoin/README.md

 * Requires latest data.table `1.9.4`.
 * Each function that query over http(s) by default will invoke antiddos procedure behind the scene.
 Read `?antiddos` for customization.
 * Now it is possible to add new markets and currency pairs just by setting `options()`.
-* Wallet_manager archive contains additional column.
+* wallet_manager archive contains additional column.
 * Renamed plotting functions.
 * Read NEWS file for more details.